phantware2/AL_ReportDevelopment/README.md

-#AL PROJECT

 ## Learning AL Development

 ### Report Triggers

-- Triggers
-  InitReport: Report is Initialized
+- OnInitReport: Report is Initialized
+  This is run before the request page trigger, it is run before any processing is done for the data item

-- PreReport:
+- OnPreReport:
-  This runs before the report start execution
+  After the request page, we go to the OnPreReport trigger, this runs before the report start execution.
+  On the OnPreReport trigger, we process the items (Any values entered) on the request page, this will be processed on the PreReport.
+  At the time you are running the OnPreReport, there is no data that is being processed

-- PostReport:
+- OnPostReport:
   This get called at the end of the report

 ### Data Item Triggers

 - PreDataItem:
   This is called before that data item actually start executing

 - AfterGetRecords:
   This is called when every record of that particular data item is fetched

 - PostDataItems:
   This is called at the end of that data item